 Closing a Rental License

-If a property no longer requires a rental license, you must notify the department in writing or contact 311 at 612.673.3000.
+If a property no longer requires a rental license, you must notify the department in writing or call 612.673.3000.

 Last updated Jan 5, 2016